junegunn/hbase-jruby/README.md

 ### Shorter integers

 A Ruby Fixnum is an 8-byte integer, which is equivalent `long` type in Java.
-When you want to use shorter integers types such as int, short, or byte, you can then use the special Hash representation of integers.
+When you want to use shorter integer types such as int, short, or byte, you can then use the special Hash representation of integers.

 ```ruby